parsimonhi/animCJK/README.md

 First, you have to download animCJK somewhere on your computer (then evenly upload it on a webserver).

-For instance, click on the "Clone or download" button in the github page of animCJK project.
-Then click on "Download Zip".
-Then evenly move the zip file elsewhere on your hard disk.
-Then unzip it.

 ### Basic usage

 Just insert a svg file representing a character as is in a web page.